Torsion Balance Experiments Enable Direct Detection of Sub-eV Dark Matter: Dark Matter-Induced Acceleration

 Although Eq.~\eqref{acc_chi_N} provides a qualitative estimate, a full evaluation requires phase-space integration over the anisotropic DM velocity distribution in the laboratory frame, $f(\mathbf{v}_\chi)$, assuming the $z$-axis as the detection axis:

 Since the initial and final DM momenta share the same magnitude, $m_\chi |{\mathbf v}_\chi|$, the momentum transfer $\mathbf{q}$ is determined by the scattering angle of the outgoing DM, denoted $\Omega'_{\chi}$.
 Accordingly, the $\mathbf{q}$-dependence of the differential cross section can be expressed in terms of $\Omega'_\chi$.
-The resulting acceleration may be probed by EP-testing torsion balance experiments with asymmetric configurations.